thephpleague/uri-src/docs/components/7.0/query.md

 <p class="message-notice">since version <code>7.3.0</code>, the sorting algorithm has been updated to match <a href="https://url.spec.whatwg.org/#dom-urlsearchparams-sort">WHATG group specification</a></p>

+## PHP Data Transporter

+Historically, the query string has been used as a data transport layer for PHP variables.
-## Query as a PHP Data Transporter
+The `Query` class can be seen as a PHP Data Transporter layer and a public API was built around this concept.

 ~~~php
 public static Query::fromVariable($params, string $separator = '&'): self